SteveDunn/Vogen/docs/site/Writerside/topics/tutorials/your-first-value-object.md

 Create and use your first Value Object
 </card-summary>

-[Install](Installation.md) the package, and create a new Value Object:
+[Install](Installation.md) the package, and then create a new Value Object:

 <tabs>
     <tab title="Generics">